 The print books listed below may help with learning concepts covered in BIOL 2420 or with completing your class research project.
 If a book you want is not at your campus, you can have it transferred through the request option in the library catalog.

-Drawing on extensive new interviews with dozens of world-renowned scientists, Richtel has produced a landmark book, equally an investigation into the deepest riddles of survival and a profoundly human tale that is movingly brought to life through the eyes of his four main characters, each of whom illuminates an essential facet of our "elegant defense."
+Drawing on extensive new interviews with dozens of world-renowned scientists, An Elegant Defense is equally an investigation into the deepest riddles of survival and a profoundly human tale that is movingly brought to life through the eyes of the four main characters, each of whom illuminates an essential facet of our "elegant defense."

 Jason Tetro, author of The Germ Code, is back with a very different book but the same message: microbes are amazing, they deserve our respect and we should learn to live with them in harmony.
 The Germ Files is a series of brief, brilliant essays, arranged into themes such as health, child care, sex and the environment.